BirjanBilly/The-Deep-Learning-Models-and-Time-Series-Forecasting/README.md

 This project implements a probabilistic framework to forecast SPY returns using an EWMA Student-t benchmark, a self-supervised patch Transformer, a stabilized Tail-GAN, and an adaptive generative objective model (GOM).
 The project was developed with Python 3.12 and PyTorch 2.5.
 GPU processing is applied to accelerate the training of full matrix.
-The experiment trained 27 supervised seed models and got nine fold-family ensemble decisions.
+The experiment has trained 27 supervised seed models and drawn nine ensemble decisions.

 ## Key development results